Breaking Down the 50-30-20 Rule

 20% = Savings (and Debt Repayment)

 Saving money every month is important.
 It can help you cover unexpected expenses as well as achieve your long-term financial goals.
-Be sure to pay yourself your 20% each month!
+Try to save and pay down debt up to 20% of your take home income.

-So maybe just about now you’re asking yourself, “What happens if I take a hard look at where and when I spend my money and my 50% is really 60%, and my 30% is 40%, and my 20% is Zero?
-How can I get my budget in line and have one I love (so I can follow it!)”
+So maybe now you’re asking yourself, “What happens if I take a hard look at where and when I spend my money and my 50% is really 60%, and my 30% is 40%, and my 20% is Zero?”

 First, take a hard look at where and when you spend your money and make small changes that will stick.
 If your housing costs are high, maybe consider getting a roommate.
 If you eat out more than you eat in or need to be among the first with the latest and greatest tech gadgets, recognizing these habits is the first step.
 Once you’ve identified where your money is going, choose one or two changes to help you gain more control.
 Maybe pare back your cell or cable plan.
 Or limit the number of times you eat out a week.
 Don’t try to knock down all your spending at once.
 Start small and see steady success.